Inpainting: Combined structural and textural

 Combined structural and textural inpainting approaches simultaneously try to perform texture- and structure-filling in regions of missing image information.
 Most parts of an image consist of texture and structure and the boundaries between image regions contain a large amount of structural information.
 This is the result when blending different textures together.
-That is why state-of-the-art methods attempt to combine structural and textural inpainting.
+That is why some state-of-the-art methods attempt to combine structural and textural inpainting.

 A more traditional method is to use differential equations (such as Laplace's equation) with Dirichlet boundary conditions for continuity so as to create a seemingly seamless fit.
 This works well if missing information lies within the homogeneous portion of an object area.

 Other methods follow isophote directions (in an image, a contour of equal luminance), to do the inpainting.

-Recent investigations included the exploration of the wavelet transform properties to perform inpainting in the space-frequency domain, obtaining a better performance when compared to the frequency-based inpainting techniques.

 Model based inpainting follows the Bayesian approach for which missing information is best fitted or estimated from the combination of the models of the underlying images, as well as the image data actually being observed.
 In deterministic language, this has led to various variational inpainting models.

 Manual computer methods include using a clone tool to copy existing parts of the image to restore a damaged texture.
 Texture synthesis may also be used.

 Exemplar-based image inpainting attempts to automate the clone tool process.
 It fills "holes" in the image by searching for similar patches in a nearby source region of the image, and copying the pixels from the most similar patch into the hole.
 By performing the fill at the patch level as opposed to the pixel level, the algorithm reduces blurring artifacts caused by prior techniques.